tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ### Exercises

 - Refactor the following functions to be point-free.
-These are clearly extreme examples but is a useful -- and easily verified -- practice of operator sectioning, composition and eta-conversion.
+These are clearly extreme examples but is a useful—and easily verified—practice of operator sectioning, composition and eta-conversion.

 ```haskell
 g x y = x^2 + y